waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Kris (Seafoam Islands):** Snorlax (Earthquake, Body Sla m, REST), Gengar (Hypnosis, Dream Eater).
 - **Craig (Power Plant) (Defeated):** JOLTEON (Lv 55, DIG, THUNDERBOLT, PIN MISSILE, THUNDER WAVE), AERODACTYL (Lv 55, ROCK SLIDE), EXEGGUTOR (Lv 55, MEGA DRAIN, PSYCHIC), SNORLAX (Lv 55, AMNESIA, EARTHQUAKE, BODY SLAM, REST), CLOSTER (Lv 55, EXPLOSION), ARCANINE (Lv 55, FLAMETHROWER).

-## E. Wild Legendary Encounters
+## D. Wild Legendary Encounters
 - **Articuno (Seafoam Islands, Lv 50):** Captured.
 - **Zapdos (Power Plant, Lv 50):** AGILITY, THUNDERBOLT.
 (Fainted accidentally).

-# IV.
+# III.
 Future Development & Testing

 ## A. Agent & Tool Ideas
 - **Trivial Battle Automator:** A tool that combines the logic of `master_battle_agent` and `menu_navigator` for trivial wild encounters.
 Input would be opponent name/level, output would be the full button sequence to win in one turn (e.g., ["A", "Down", "A"]).
 This would streamline the repetitive battles like those in Diglett's Cave.
 - **Fly Automator:** A tool that takes a destination name as input and generates the full button sequence to open the party menu, select a Pokémon with Fly, and choose the destination from the map.
 This would automate the entire Fly travel process.
-- **PC Navigator:** A tool to automate withdrawing and depositing Pokémon from the PC.

 ## B. Untested Assumptions Log
 - **Diglett's Cave Linearity:** The cave appears to be a single, linear path connecting Route 11 and Route 2.